The-Daily-Upside/chatgpt-slackbot/README.md

 - **Slack Integration**: Seamlessly interact with ChatGPT in Slack channels and direct messages.
 - **Threaded Conversations**: Keeps messages and responses in a Slack thread for better organization and context.
 - **Message Persistence**: Stores messages and responses in a managed database, allowing the bot to use previous messages in the thread for context in subsequent responses.
-- **Company-Specific Customization**: Designed to meet the unique needs of your organization.
 - **Database Integration**: Stores configurations, logs, and conversation history in a managed database.

 ## Deployment Instructions